yazid99/IoT-Project/README.md

 # How to run this project
-you can't, without the hardware... i'll maybe try to do demo for u later :*
+you can't, without the hardware... i'll maybe try to do demo for u later :* oh and don't forgot to get blynk and esp8266 lib